How To Propagate Philodendron Birkin? 3 Best Methods

 Step 2: Perform the cutting

-After that, start by cutting ½-1 inch underneath the node.
+After that, start by cutting ½ to 1 inch underneath the node.
 Ensure to make your cut as clean as possible.

 Step 3: Remove the bottom leaves